ufrisk/MemProcFS/vmmrust/memprocfs/README.md

 Using the `Vmm` and `VmmProcess` it's possible to undertake a wide range of actions - such as reading/writing memory and retrieving various information.

-<b>Access the VFS</b> (Virtual File System) via the Rust API to get access to the full range of built-in and external plugins.

 <b>Read and write memory</b> by using the methods
 [`mem_read()`](https://docs.rs/memprocfs/latest/memprocfs/struct.VmmProcess.html#method.mem_read),
 [`mem_read_ex`](https://docs.rs/memprocfs/latest/memprocfs/struct.VmmProcess.html#method.mem_read_ex),